 Amish families continue to produce income through selling the products of their farmlands and livestock.

-U-Pick Farms and Sales In Amish Country
+U-Pick Farms and Pre-Picked Sales

 The Farmer's Flower and Produce Auction in Mt.
-Hope -- In season, during each spring, summer and autumn, weekly wholesale auction sales are held for sweet- and horse corn, hay, livestock, fire wood and other items.
+Hope.
+In season, during each spring, summer and autumn, weekly wholesale auction sales are held for sweet- and horse corn, hay, livestock, fire wood and other items.
 More occasional sales are held for draft horses, cows, and other livestock and farm items throughout the year.
 This particular auction site is a popular place.

 The Amish come to buy and sell, but all are welcomed to attend the sales.
 Grocers usually being a semi-truck.
 Individuals and families can often find someone with whom to split a large unit of produce.
 Most people have a good time at these auctions.
 The address is below and scheduled sales are available at the website.

 - 7701 Ohio 241; Millersburg, OH 44654.
 Phone:330-674-7661

 - Amish Etiquette. www.ohiosamishcountry.com/article/amish-etiquette-holmes-county-ohio-culture-about-life.html Retrieved August 22, 2015.